Cazzy-Aporbo/Advanced_multi-modal-AI/README.md

 ### **A Multi-Modal Deep Learning Implementation**

-This repository showcases my implementation of advanced multi-modal deep learning systes that integrates diverse data modalities.
+This repository showcases my implementation of advanced multi-modal deep learning systms that integrate diverse data modalities.
 I've designed this architecture to push the boundaries of what's possible when combining visual, textual, and structured data streams, creating a unified intelligence framework that exceeds single-modality limitations.

 The project represents my research in multi-modal fusion, implementing attention mechanisms and cross-modal transformers that enable deep semantic understanding across different data types.
 Every component has been engineered for both research and production readiness.